edge-servers/immunity-radius/docs/source/user/api.rst

 Organization UUID & RADIUS API Token
 ------------------------------------

-You can get (and set) the value of the OpenWISP RADIUS API token in the organization configuration page on the OpenWISP dashboard (select your organization in ``/admin/openwisp_users/organization/``):
+You can get (and set) the value of the Immunity RADIUS API token in the organization configuration page on the Immunity dashboard (select your organization in ``/admin/immunity_users/organization/``):

 .. image:: /images/token.png
    :alt: Organization Radius Token